Isabella Freedman Jewish Retreat Center, Falls Village, CT

 - Physically, through hands-on action and daily eco-kosher practice to green synagogues and other Jewish homes, buildings, transportation, etc. and to point toward caring consumption of food and other earth-products (energy, etc) in an eco-kosher way.

-More information about other labs and teachers coming soon.
 When you register for Elat Chayyim Living Laboratory, please indicate in the special notes section which Lab you choose.
+Register by July 14th and use Discount Code EARLY to save $25.

 Camp Teva is for kids ages 5 – 12, and runs simultaneously with retreats geared toward adults.
 Camp Teva combines the best of Teva’s signature Jewish environmental education with all of the opportunities provided by the Adamah Farm to create a distinctive and creative way for kids to have a fun and safe Jewish outdoor, food, and environmental education experience while their parents are enjoying Hazon’s many retreats, conferences, holidays, and workshops at Isabella Freedman.
 A transformative experience for the whole family!